marcopchen/Gravity/resources.md

       <a href="https://share.robinhood.com/marcoc199">Robinhood</a>
       <br>
         <p>
-          I actually don't recommend in investing in individual stocks.
+          I actually don't recommend investing in individual stocks.
 If you know the risk and still want to, I guess you might as well go with Robinhood.
 We both get a free share of stock if you sign up here.
         </p>
     </li>
     <li>